johanmeiring/ansible-sftp/README.md

 * `sftp_home_partition`: The partition where SFTP users' home directories will be located.
 Defaults to "/home".
 * `sftp_group_name`: The name of the Unix group to which all SFTP users must belong.
 Defaults to "sftpusers".
 * `sftp_directories`: A list of directories that need to be created automatically by default for all SFTP user.
 Defaults to a blank list (i.e. "[]").
-  * Values can be plain strings, or dictionaries containing `name` and (optionally) `mode` key/value pairs.
+  * Values can be plain strings, or dictionaries containing `name`, `group` and `mode` key/value pairs. (an ansible bug force us to accept only 3 digits for `mode`, not 4)
-* `sftp_allow_passwords`: Whether or not to allow password authentication for SFTP.
+* `sftp_allow_passwords`: Whether or not to allow password authentication for SFTP users.
 Defaults to False.
+NOTE: if global SSH configuration does not allow to use passwords, setting this to True will not work (see and adapt `PasswordAuthentication` from SSH configuration).
 * `sftp_enable_logging`: Enable logging.
 Auth logs will be written to `/var/log/sftp/auth.log`, and SFTP activity logs will be written to `/var/log/sftp/verbose.log`.
 Defaults to False.
 * `sftp_groups`: A list of groups, in map form, containing the following elements:
   * `name`: The Unix name of the group that requires SFTP access.